DynOS-95/DynOS-95/README.md

 Admin will be able to manage their access and permissions.

-**Integration with Onramp Providers.**

-To facilitate easy and secure entry points into the cryptocurrency market, DynOS 95 plans to integrate with leading onramp providers.
-This feature would allow users to convert from FIAT to crypto directly within DynOS environment, ensuring a smooth and hassle-free experience.

 **Conclussion.**

 The evolution of DynOS 95 is aimed at not just simplifying the Web3 experience but also making it a communal and family-friendly venture.
 Our roadmap is designed to gradually introduce and integrate these features, ensuring that every step enhances user trust and engagement, paving the way for broader adoption of Web3.